 This team provides 1:1 early intervention support for parents and carers, delivers evidence based parent support groups and courses, and provides advice, guidance and consultation for schools and partners.
 In reality the team also provides intensive family support, alongside specialist services, to children and families who are amongst the most vulnerable in Leeds e.g. those at risk of being taken into care, those on child protection plans and those that have been adopted/ fostered or in special guardianship arrangements.

-Emotional Wellbeing Team
+Counselling and Emotional Wellbeing Team

 - Hannah Allen – Cluster Emotional Wellbeing Worker

-This team provides 1:1 early intervention emotional wellbeing and counselling support for children and young people.
-In particular they support children and young people experiencing issues with low mood, anxiety, self-harm and suicidal ideation.
+This team provides 1:1 early intervention counselling and emotional wellbeing support for children and young people.
+In particular they support children and young people experiencing issues with low mood, anxiety, trauma, self-harm and suicidal ideation.
 Advice, guidance and consultation is also offered to schools and partners.
 In reality this team also support children who are at risk of, or have attempted suicide, or that have or are at risk of significant mental health breakdown.
 They support schools and families to manage this risk in universal settings alongside specialist services.

 - Rachel Lee – Cluster Attendance Manager